 Although entrepreneurs commonly give advice, many of their most valuable lessons are left unsaid.
 This article lists and explains ten entrepreneurial “secrets.”
 1. People are lazy and most innovations involve efficiency or reduced effort.
 2. People are impatient and want instant gratification.
 3. Starting a new business is a slow and deliberate process, but time is limited.
 4. There is value in getting started and learning as you go.
 5. Everything is a trade-off.
 6. Unexpected things happen.
 7. Take care of your body and you will make better decisions.
 8. Know the intimate details of a venture.
 9. Learn from everything.
 10. Don’t be a jerk.

-Electric motorcycles’ features of zero emissions, light weight, high efficiency, low energy costs, and almost no pollution contribute to the increasing popularity of and substantial growth potential for the worldwide electric motorcycle industry.
-However, Zero was facing competition from Brammo, which, though positioning its products differently from Zero, adopted a similar international growth strategy.
+The features of zero emissions, light weight, high efficiency, low energy cost, and almost zero pollution contribute to the increasing popularity of electric motorcycles and a substantial growth potential for the worldwide electric motorcycle industry.
+However, Zero was facing competition from Brammo, which although positioning its products differently from Zero, adopted a similar international growth strategy.
 How could the chief executive officer of Zero position its products so that Zero would be able to offer a unique value proposition and establish clear dominance in the electric motorcycle industry?